payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 Several indepenent objects communicate to each other through a mediator object, which knows about all the other objects.

 ### Observer
-Instead of calling another object’s method, the object subscribes to the other object’s activities and gets notifications.
+Instead of calling another object's method, the object subscribes to the other object's activities and gets notifications.
 Also known as `subscriber`/`publisher`.

 Browser Patterns
 -------------------------------------------------------------------------------------------